MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-dec-2023.md

 - This update supports the currency change in Croatia from the Kuna to the Euro.

 - This update affects the Netherlands time zone.
-It adds the recent man-made landmass outside of Rotterdam to the shape files.
+It adds the recent artificial landmass outside of Rotterdam to the shape files.

-For more information about security vulnerabilities, please refer to the [Security Update Guide](https://msrc.microsoft.com/update-guide/) and the [December 2023 Security Updates](https://msrc.microsoft.com/update-guide/releaseNote/2023-Dec).
+For more information about security vulnerabilities, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/) and the [December 2023 Security Updates](https://msrc.microsoft.com/update-guide/releaseNote/2023-Dec).

 ## Servicing stack update - 25398.521